-The simple act of counting the number of events received by each repository re-scales the platform number of repositories in one key respect.
+The act of counting the number of events received by each repository re-scales the platform number of repositories in one key respect.
 Ephemeral repositories (if that is not too great a contradiction in terms) vastly outnumber repositories that endure.
 Ephemera constitute the main body of the 48 million repositories (that is, repositories comprising one event constitute more than 50% of the 48 million).
-Millions of repositories flash into existence on the timeline for a brief period before falling back into uneventful obscurity.
+Millions of repositories flash into existence in the event of their naming before falling back into uneventful obscurity.
 (A similar pattern appears in the other platform number: while some 'people' emit many thousands of events, others only trigger a few.)
 Already, then, this re-configuration splits the platform number of repositories on Github: we might differentiate eventful and uneventful repositories.
 Given that repositories are a primary asset form on Github, it might seem strange that the vast bulk of them are so uneventful.
 Rather than seeing this ephemerality as waste, noise or something to be discarded, we might regard some of these uneventful repositories as pointing to differential processes at work in platform numbers.

-A second configurative differentiation appears in Figure 3.
-Most repositories come into existence through an act of copying --'forking'-- another repository.
-In Figure 3, two separate sets of points distinguish repositories that are forks from those are not.
-People 'fork' other repositories frequently and we can this glimpse this forking in the event counts.
-Each time a repository is forked, an ForkEvent appears in the timeline event data.
-Table 1 shows 10 million ForkEvents, suggesting that around one third of the total 29 million repositories (in existence at the end of 2015) began life as copies.
+A second configurative differentiation appears in Figure @ref(fig:power-time).
+Many repositories come into existence through an act forking another repository.
+A fork associates a named user with a named repository.
+Each time a repository is forked, a ForkEvent appears in the timeline event data.
+Figure @ref(fig:power-time) separates fork and non-fork repositories.
+Table @ref(tab:event-counts) shows 10 million ForkEvents, suggesting that around one third of the total 29 million repositories (in existence at the end of 2015) began life as copies.
 Surprisingly, the fork repositories attract more events than those that are not forked.
-The lower right hand end of Figure 3 suggests that repositoriesi created through forking or copying have some of the highest event counts.
+The lower right hand end of Figure @ref(fig:power-time) suggests that repositories created through forking or copying have some of the highest event counts.

-Figure 4 bootstrap repository forks
+bootstrap repository forks

-Figure 5 android repository forks
+android repository forks

-A final example of the convoluted growth forms occurring on platforms can been seen in how repositories combine with each other.
-If copying powerfully drives the growth of platform numbers, but repositories also derive from commutations of existing repositories.
-Both Figure 4 and 5 count the number of repositories that commute or recombine existing repositories.
+A final example of the configurative growth on Github can been seen in how repositories combine with each other.
+If forking powerfully drives the growth of platform numbers, but repositories also derive from commutations of existing repositories.
+Both Figure @ref(fig:bootstrap-forks) and @ref(fig:android-forks) count the number of repositories that commute or recombine existing repositories.
 Rather than counting overall or fork events, these plots how some repositories (bootstrap, android, etc.) attract a comet's tail of variations that augment and mutate its operations.
 Important repositories act as high visibility technical landmarks around which ensembles concretise in widely varying configurations.